Austin Rivers: Houston Rockets (2018–2020)

 On December 24, 2018, Rivers signed with the Houston Rockets.
 On January 5, 2019, he scored a season-high 21 points in a 110–101 loss to the Portland Trail Blazers.
 On April 7, in a 149–113 blowout win against the Phoenix Suns, Rivers made the 27th three-pointer of the game with 1:09 left on the clock in the fourth quarter, beating the Rockets' own previous record of most made threes by one team in a game (26).
 He appeared in 47 games while averaging 8.7 points, 2.3 assists and 1.9 rebounds in 28.6 minutes per game.
 The Rockets won 72% of their games after signing Rivers.
 He started 13 straight games as a Rocket from December 31 through January 25, averaging 11.6 points, 3.8 assists and 2.7 rebounds in 38.1 minutes per game.
 Houston was 15–5 when Rivers scored in double figures and 9–1 when he recorded at least four assists.
 He also had nearly as many steals (29) as turnovers (32) with the Rockets.
 On August 9, 2020, Rivers scored a career-high 41 points off the bench and the Rockets used a big third quarter to pull away and cruise to a 129–112 victory over the Sacramento Kings in the Orlando bubble.
 Rivers made six 3-pointers as Houston improved to 4–1 at Disney on a night the Rockets played a second straight game without Russell Westbrook, who had a bruised right quadriceps.

 New York Knicks (2020–2021)

-On November 27, 2020, Rivers was acquired by the New York Knicks via a sign-and-trade deal.
-On March 25, 2021, Rivers was traded to the Oklahoma City Thunder in a three team trade and was waived three days later.
+On November 27, 2020, Rivers was acquired by the New York Knicks via a sign-and-trade deal that sent the draft rights of Issuf Sanon to Houston.
+On March 25, 2021, Rivers was traded to the Oklahoma City Thunder in a three team trade that sent Terrance Ferguson, Vincent Poirier, the drafts rights of Emir Preldžić, and two future second-round picks to New York.
+Rivers was waived by the Thunder three days later.